test-kitchen/kitchen-digitalocean/README.md

 gem 'kitchen-digitalocean'
 ```

-At minimum, you'll need to tell test-kitchen to use the digitalocean driver.
+At a minimum, you'll need to tell Test Kitchen to use the digitalocean driver.

 ```ruby
 ---